Turbulence teaches equivariance to neural networks: Conclusion

-Though we selected super-resolution in this work, we believe these results also extend to other applications of machine learning in turbulence.
-Future investigations will examine how implicit data augmentation occurs in machine learning for subgrid scale modelling; early results demonstrate that similar behaviour occurs as seen in the present super-resolution work.
-These results lead us to postulate that learned mappings between quantities in a turbulent flow field will be subject to implicit data augmentation.
+The correlation in (i) informs several future directions in the application of machine learning for turbulence.
+Though we selected super-resolution in this work, we expect (i) and (ii) to extend to other applications of machine learning in turbulence.
+We are now examining how implicit data augmentation occurs in subgrid scale modelling, where early results show similar behaviour.
+More broadly, we expect any learned mapping between quantities in a turbulent flow field to be subject to implicit data augmentation, since the underlying rotational nature of turbulence is the same.

-Our results inform several future directions in the application of machine learning for turbulence.
-The field-wide problem of generalizability has sparked massive interest, given current poor performance \citep{Duraisamy2019}.
-Here, we demonstrated consistent correlation between generalization error and equivariance error in Figure~\ref{fig:boxes_generalization}(b).
-This correlation reveals that a model's ability to generalize to new coordinate frames and match the symmetries of the Navier-Stokes equations is correlated with its ability to generalize to new turbulent flows.
-By simply improving the ability of the model to generalize to a new coordinate frame, we can promote better generalization to new turbulent flows.
-Lastly, the present work raises a concern with the use of large, statistically stationary, and isotropic datasets to prove new machine learning methodologies.
-Training under these ideal conditions can easily promote an overly optimistic viewpoint of new methodologies.
-Figure~\ref{fig:boxes_generalization}(b) shows that models trained under these conditions generalize poorly to more anisotropic flows.
-To remedy this, we suggest including anisotropic flows and using explicit data augmentation.
+The field-wide problem of generalizability has sparked massive interest, given current unsatisfactory performance \citep{Duraisamy2019}.
+We demonstrate that a model's ability to generalize to new coordinate frames is correlated with its ability to generalize to new turbulent flows; improving coordinate-frame generalization therefore improves generalization to new flows directly.
+The present work also raises a concern with the use of large, statistically stationary, and isotropic datasets to validate new machine learning methodologies.
+Training under these ideal conditions promotes an overly optimistic view of new methodologies that does not transfer to anisotropic flows.

-The results in Section~\ref{sec:generalization} show a strong correlation between equivariance error and generalization error; this prompts the limit-taking question of how well a model with zero equivariance error generalizes.
-Future investigations will compare the role of equivariance as an inductive bias in the model.
-Exact equivariance can be imposed through various architectural approaches, such as group-equivariant convolutions and neural operators \citep{HelwigZhangFuEtAl_2023,XuHanLouEtAl_2024}.
-Inexact equivariance can also be achieved by regularizing models to transform consistently without altering their backbone \citep{BaiEtAl_2025, Raissi2019}.
-We postulate that architectures with equivariance as an inductive bias will generally require less training data than non-equivariant ones; this result is known in other scientific machine learning domains.
-However, in the domain of turbulence, this is especially true, given the existence of implicit data augmentation demonstrated in this investigation.